-July 31, 2017: Public Health is advising the community that rigorous efforts are underway to stop rabies in its tracks.
-The Ministry of Natural Resources and Forestry (MNRF) is dropping rabies vaccine bait in targeted areas of the province including Wellington and Dufferin counties.
+July 9, 2019: Public Health is advising the community that efforts to curb the spread of rabies in wild animals will continue this summer.
+The Ministry of Natural Resources and Forestry (MNRF) is dropping rabies vaccine bait in targeted areas of the province including Wellington and Dufferin Counties from July to October this year.

 Chuck Ferguson, Communications Manager